angelinacchen/NLP_Model/README.md

 This repository contains the NLP model component of the RIDEmory project.
 The NLP model is designed to extract and interpret ride information from GroupMe messages, providing users with seamless ride-sharing details.

-> **Note:** The full RIDEmory project, which includes other features and components, can be found at this [link](https://github.com/project-emory/RIDEmory), and the README for that repository is showcased below for further context.
+> **Note:** The full RIDEmory project, which includes other features and components, can be found at this [link](https://github.com/project-emory/RIDEmory).

 ## Table of Contents